hoitsangmdl/ciad.infra/README.md

 By defailt it is set to Vagrantfile.compact.

     1. Vagrantfile.master - 7 VMs (oracle, artifactory, jira, bitbucket, elk, nagios, jenkins)
-    2. Vagrantfile.compact - 4 VMs (oracle + artifactory, jira + bitbucket, elk + nagios, jenkins)
+    2. Vagrantfile.compact - 4 VMs (oracle, artifactory + jira + bitbucket, elk + nagios, jenkins)

 Please also be aware that: